 Sweet & Crunchy Swap

 Graham crackers are my favorite traveling snack to have with me.
-I usually throw the packages in a Ziploc bag and bring it in my bag for not only Diego, but for the whole family!
+I usually throw the packages in a reusable storage bag and bring it in my bag for not only Diego, but for the whole family!

 Cookies are a favorite for everyone, but the fat and sugar not only increase chances for diabetes, but they weaken the immune system and the gut’s microbiome.
 Instead of a sugary cookie, opt for whole grain graham crackers that are low in sugar and perfect for any nut or dairy free kids.